FoundationDB/fdb-kubernetes-operator/e2e/README.md

 STORAGE_CLASS='my-fancy-storage' make -kj -C e2e test_operator.run
 ```

-If the `STORAGE_CLASS` is not set, the operator will take the default `StorageClass` in this cluster.
+If the `STORAGE_CLASS` is not set, the operator will pick storage classes based on labels, see "Setup" above.
-The default `StorageClass` will be identified based on the annotation: `"storageclass.kubernetes.io/is-default-class=true`.

-The e2e test suite has some tests, that will test a migration from one `StorageClass` to another.
-To prevent potential issues, the e2e test suite will only select `StorageClasses` that have the label `foundationdb.org/operator-testing=true`.
-If the test suite is not able to get at least 2 different `StorageClasses` the migration test will be skipped.

 ### Using a custom nodeSelector